NVIDIA/warp/README.md

 Problems, questions, and feature requests can be opened on [GitHub Issues](https://github.com/NVIDIA/warp/issues).

-The Warp team also monitors the **#warp** channel on the public [Omniverse Discord](https://discord.com/invite/nvidiaomniverse) server, come chat with us!
+The Warp team also monitors the **#warp** forum on the public [Omniverse Discord](https://discord.com/invite/nvidiaomniverse) server, come chat with us!

 ## Versioning